 Bringing people to your site and creating a positive first impression is only half the battle.
 You now need to keep them there and help move them forward in a relationship with you.
 Without a website that is optimized for conversions you will end up wasting all the traffic coming to your site.

-You will notice that search engine placements did not really get mentioned as trust factor simply because search engine placements and SEO is a source of traffic.
-SEO and potential search engine rankings benefit the content marketing process and is not an isolated tactic.
+You will notice that search engine placements did not really get mentioned as a trust factor simply because search engine placements and SEO are a source of traffic.
+SEO and potential search engine rankings benefit the content marketing process and are not an isolated tactic.